chitraz/RealTimeObjectDectectionInOSRS/README.md

 # Real-time Object Dectection In OSRS

-AIM: Real-time detection of various NPCs inside [Old School RuneScape](https://www.oldschool.runescape.com/) (video game).
+AIM: Real-time detection of (scope?
+NPCs, game items, UI ) inside [Old School RuneScape](https://www.oldschool.runescape.com/) (video game).

+## Background research
+scope?

 ## Requirements

 The game runs natively at 50 FPS, so the we have a window of 20ms between each fame to make the predction.

 Catagories to detect?

 ## TODO: